Stryker Orthopaedics Overview

 Stryker Orthopaedics Implants Recalls and Lawsuits

-Stryker Orthopaedic’s hip implants were based on a novel design using modular necks with stems.
-This allowed surgeons to custom select the components of the device for each patient.
-Two Stryker Orthopaedic’s hip replacement devices, called the Rejuvenate and the ABG II offered better flexibility and stability.
-However, they proved to be problematic to patients since the metal material they were made from would abrade and corrode into the patient.
+Stryker Orthopaedics hip implants were based on a novel design using modular necks with stems which allowed surgeons to custom select the components of the device for each patient.
+Two Stryker hip replacement devices, the Rejuvenate and the ABG II were said to offer better flexibility and stability over other products on the market, however, they proved to be problematic to patients and resulted in serious injuries.

 The hip implant devices were made of a metal alloy that resulted in the release of metal fragments and ions into the joint tissue.
 The metal fragments and ions released from the implants led to irritation of nearby tissues and entered bloodstreams, and may have resulted in device failure and severe health effects to patients.

 In July 2012, Stryker Orthopaedics recalled and pulled Rejuvenate and ABG hip devices from the market because of “fretting and corrosion.
 In total, an estimated 55,000 implants were recalled and injuries resulted in the filing of 4,000 Stryker hip ABG II and Rejuvenate hip lawsuits.
 This resulted in settlements of $1.43 billion in 2014, which was later expanded to an estimated $2 billion.
 Hundreds of lawsuits may not have been settled and may be pending in court systems.